Founding Artistic Director

 "Emma is superb.
 When ELTC's artistic director Gayle Stahlhuth commissioned New York actress Lorna Lable to write and perform Emma Goldman: My Life, it was one of Stahlhuth's wisest decisions ever."
 Ed Wismer for Cape May Star and Wave

 , adapted and performed in storytelling fashion by Gayle Stahlhuth.
 See one person bring 30 plus characters to life!
 Her performances have become a Holiday Tradition in Cape May and on the road.
-Here are the show she's premiered:
+Here are a sample of the Christmas tales she's premiered:

 based on the delightful novel by L. Frank Baum, who also wrote The Wizard of Oz.